Yandex Cloud

 GET https://admin:<password>@<ID_of_OpenSearch_host_with_DATA_role>.mdb.yandexcloud.net:9200/_snapshot/_all

-If the required repository is not on the list, connect it.
+If the repository you need is not on the list, connect it.

 2. Get a list of snapshots in the repository: